dmordom/hClustering/README.md

  David Moreno-Dominguez. d.mor.dom@gmail.com, moreno@cbs.mpg.de. www.cbs.mpg.de/~moreno

 Dependencies:
-- Boost [libboost-all] (tested with version 1.48, higher versions should also work)
+- Boost [libboost-all] (tested with version 1.48, higher versions should also work).
 - via [libviaio] Provided here.
 For vista files handling.
 - nifti-1 [libniftiio].
-For nifti files handling
+For nifti files handling.
 - lznz [libznz].
-Required by nifti library
+Required by nifti library.

  For more reference on the underlying algorithms and research they have been used for refer to: